audstanley/minecraftHue/README.md

 ### You are ready to run the server:

-You may run the "Start MineCraft" file, and you can now control lights in your house inside minecraft.
+You need to run the "Start MineCraft" filein order to control lights in your house inside minecraft.

-#### Tips from within minecraft:
+#### NOW from within Minecraft:

+Connect to your Local running server by going to **Multiplayer**, Add Server, type: **localhost**, and connect.

 you can simply type:
 **/say turnOn 1**